Ensuring source material consistency and continuity for commercialization of advanced therapiesPublished: March 30, 2020

 Three diverse stakeholders share their experience and insights to help you troubleshoot your own cell therapy raw and starting materials strategy:

-- Dominic Clarke of HemaCare will introduce the key considerations for starting material sourcing, including addressing translational and scale-up challenges.
+- Dominic Clarke of HemaCare introduces the key considerations for starting material sourcing, including addressing translational and scale-up challenges.

-- Christopher Good of BioCair will highlight regional and regulatory logistics requirements, and the major considerations for shipping clinical/GMP starting materials
+- Christopher Good of Biocair highlights regional and regulatory logistics requirements, and the major considerations for shipping clinical/GMP starting materials

-- Amy Shaw of Beam Therapeutics will provide practical guidance relating to the critical role of both material sourcing and logistics in the effective development of novel advanced therapies, drawing on Beam’s own experiences with the development of its autologous and allogeneic product candidates.
+- Amy Shaw of Beam Therapeutics provides practical guidance relating to the critical role of both material sourcing and logistics in the effective development of novel advanced therapies, drawing on Beam’s own experiences with the development of its autologous and allogeneic product candidates.

 Improve your knowledge of:

 - The importance of defining source material requirements for translation of allogeneic advanced therapies

 - The benefits of a reliable & recallable donor network for consistent source material access

 - The critical requirements for obtaining GMP-compliant source materials necessary for commercial manufacture

 - How to navigate the critical aspects in handling, monitoring, and delivering temperature sensitive source materials